hospitaljobsin/hospitaljobsin/README.md

 - we can add other tools too, like showing current applications, saved jobs etcaaa

 # TODO- recruiter portal
-- add time based stats- number of views, impressions
+- add time based stats- number of views, impressions using MongoDB timeseries collections
 - add select option type applicant field
 - add option to use screening questions and apply via the app (called EasyApply on Linkedin), or redirect to a custom application link (cannot be changed after job is published)
 - if you have an external application link, you CANNOT see applicants in dashboard. this feature cannot be changed after creating the job.